pokt-network/pocket/utility/doc/PROTOCOL_SESSION.md

 1. Create a session object from the seed data
 2. Create a key concatenating and hashing the seed data
    - `sessionId = Hash(sessionHeight + blockHash + geoZone + relayChain + appPublicKey)`
-3. Get an ordered list of the public keys of servicers and fishermen who are:
+3. Get an ordered list of the public keys of servicers and watchers who are:
    - actively staked
    - staked within geo-zone
    - staked for relay-chain
-4. Use a pseudo-random selection algorithm to retrieve the fishermen and servicers for for the sessionId
+4. Use a pseudo-random selection algorithm to retrieve the watchers and servicers for for the sessionId

 ```mermaid
 sequenceDiagram